Zenika/cudf-binder/README.md

 This project is about creating an easy way binding process for cudf format.

 ## License
-The project is under [MIT License](https://github.com/alecharp/cudf-binder/raw/master/LICENSE).
+The project is under [Apache licence](https://github.com/alecharp/cudf-binder/raw/master/LICENSE).